openbmc/docs/designs/mctp.md

 changes to handler applications.
 The socket-based interface facilitates this, as the unix-domain socket interface could be fairly easily swapped out with a new kernel-based socket type.

-MCTP is intended to be an optional component of OpenBMC.
-Platforms using OpenBMC are free to adopt it as they see fit.

-### Demultiplexer daemon interface

 MCTP handlers (ie, clients of the demultiplexer) connect using a unix-domain socket, at the abstract socket address: